-DOCUMENT No. 21663
+DOCUMENT No. 21664

-The Navajo Nation Environmental Protection Agency's Surface and Ground Water Protection Department ("SGWP") reviewed Document No. 21663, Application for a Navajo Nation Surface Use Lease for Staff Housing for the Echo Cliffs (formerly Bodaway Gap) Health Center.
-The sponsor is proposing to lease 26 acres for staff housing.
-This health care facility will install 92 units for staff housing within 26 acres and 30 acres tract for a sewage lagoon.
+The Navajo Nation Environmental Protection Agency's Surface and Ground Water Protection Department ("SGWP") reviewed Document No. 21664, Application for a Navajo Nation Surface Use Lease for a sewage lagoon to Support the Echo Cliffs (formerly Bodaway Gap) Health Center.
+The sewage lagoon will be used by the health care facility and staff housing.
 The Surface and Ground Water Protection recommends approval of this lease document with the following conditions:

 - 1. All proposed drinking water projects (extensions, upgrades, new wells, new public water systems, etc.) must follow the design review and construction permit requirements of the PWSSP pursuant §§1501 and 1601 of the Navajo Nation Primary Drinking Water Regulations.
 The Operating Permit requirements found in §109 of the NNPDWR must also be complied with.
+Backflow and cross connection found in §2000 of the NNPDWR will need to be complied with.
 The project sponsor(s) must apply for a drinking water construction permit. - 2.
 All proposed wastewater projects will need to be permitted by the Domestic Wastewater Program-NNEPA.
-Extensions, upgrades, new sewer infrastructure, septic tanks, and other wastewater infrastructure must follow the design review and construction permit requirements pursuant to \$201 of the Domestic Wastewater Program.
+Extensions, upgrades, new sewer infrastructure, septic tanks, and other wastewater infrastructure must follow the design review and construction permit requirements pursuant to §201 of the Domestic Wastewater Program.
 The lagoon that will discharge into a "local wash" will need to be permitted the Navajo EPA's NPDES Program.
 The project sponsor(s) must apply for a wastewater construction permit. - 3.
 If there is surface disturbance (more than 1 acre) that may impact "waters of the Navajo Nation," the project sponsor will need to apply for a 401 Certification (permit) from the Navajo Water Quality Program.
 A 404 Certification Permit must be obtained by the EPA or Army Corp of Engineers if the activity is relating to dams, highways, airports or mining projects.
 Please contact the Water Quality Program at 928-871-7185.

 If there are any questions, please contact PWSSP staff at ybarney@navajopublicwater.org.
+The regulations can be viewed at www.navajoepa.org/public-water-systems-supervision-program.

-cc: PWSID#NN0400206 DWWPID#NN04030069 November 27, 2023
+cc: PWSID#NN0400206 DWWPID#NN04030069